OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    There are also occasions when we provide Personal Information to other companies or other entities, such as government agencies, credit bureaus and collection agencies, without your consent.
+    There are also occasions when we provide Personal Information to other non-AT&T companies or other entities, such as government agencies, credit bureaus and collection agencies, without your consent.
 Some examples include sharing to:

     ' + '